Avokadoen/wizard_rampage/README.md

 # AI assets

-All assets listed here are made by AI, and not us.
+Assets listed here are made by AI, and not us.

  - resources\music\Gameplay_Loop.wav